 Delicious Dosa Varieties for Indian Breakfast –

 Tip: If you want to make perfect dosas at home, you should read this article on Dosa Batter Ratio.
-It will greatly help you make restaurant style crepes in healthy way.
+It will greatly help you make restaurant style crepes in a healthy way.

 1. Sada Dosa

-Sada Dosa, sometimes also called as Plain dosa, is one of the most healthiest types of Indian crepes.
+Sada Dosa, sometimes also called as Plain dosa, is one of the healthiest types of Indian crepes.
 So, if you don’t feel like munching on spicy stuffed dosas, I think it can be a great option for your breakfast.

 Here’s a quick recipe –